ReoLanguage/Reo/docs/installation.rst

 Installation
 ============

 1. Install `Java SDK 1.6+ <http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>`_.
 You can check if the correct java version is installed by running ``java -version``.

-2. Download and run the `reo-installer <https://github.com/kasperdokter/Reo/releases/download/v1.0.0/reo-installer-1.0.jar>`_.
+2. Download the reo compiler corresponding to your operating system ( `linux, mac <https://benjaminlion.fr/reo/reo-lin-mac.zip>`_, or `windows <https://benjaminlion.fr/reo/reo-win.zip>`_).

-3. Go to your installation directory and follow the step written in the README.
+3. Unzip the archive in the directory you want reo to be installed, and run the install script (either ``installer.sh`` or ``installer.bat``).

-4. Test the installation by running ``reo``.
+4. Run ``reo`` to see if the installation succeeded.
+Then, follow the README to get your first example running.